kb-dk/alma_cloud_app_interlibrary_addon/README.md

 ##1.
 "External localization"

-####In connection with fullfilling borrowning requests from users, librarians may need to search for materials from partners or library cooperatives.
+####In connection with fulfilling borrowning requests from users, librarians may need to search for materials from partners or library cooperatives.
 The "External localization" part of Interlibrary Add-on provides functionality to create personal templates in order to automate these searches.

 #### How to use "External localization"